bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 library(tidyverse)
 ```

-###The Exponential Coalescent model results
+### The Exponential Coalescent model results

 First we will take a look at our **exponential coalescent** skyline.
 The log file from this analysis needs to be read into R, either with or without setting the working directory (the location where R will look for your files).
-We will also immediately trim the log to remove the first 10% of iterations as burn-in.
+We will also immediately trim the log file to remove the first 10% of iterations as burn-in.

 ```R
 # Navigate to Session > Set Working Directory > Choose Directory (on RStudio)